 Andrew C. McKenzie was a prominent Brooklyn architect.
-His widow started a fund to honor New York architecture; the Municipal Art Society joined The Trust to recognize landmarks.
+His widow, Isabel C. McKenzie, started a fund to honor New York architecture; the Municipal Art Society joined The Trust to recognize landmarks with plaques.
 (In 1969, the New York City Landmarks Preservation Commission took over the project.)

 The City’s debt crisis in the mid-1970’s threatened millions of dollars of contracts to nonprofits.
 The Trust worked to explain the conditions that led to the crisis; helped nonprofits think about alternative sources of funding; and brought together city and state agencies, nonprofits, unions, and others to try to minimize the effects of the crisis on the delivery of critical social services.